Perspective | The viral photo of the last soldier in Afghanistan is powerful — and that’s why it’s deceptive

 This is the end of a 20-year war.
 That’s the meaning ascribed to this powerful but deeply fraught image, which has the potential to do lasting damage if we can’t separate its truth from its mythological power.

 The truth of the image, as far as we know it, is precise but limited.
-Donahue was the last member of the U.S. military to leave the airport, but he was not wearing “the last boots on the ground,” as many reporters and political figures have said on social media.
+While he may have been wearing “the last boots on the ground” by the definition of some journalists and politicians, he was certainly not the last American with feet on the ground.
 Americans remain in Afghanistan, some willingly, others not, and we will almost certainly be back one way or another.

 And while the American military evacuation is now over, other countries and many NGOs continue to operate in the country.
 Donahue’s departure initiates a new age of American military and diplomatic absence, but it closes the book on few things that are essential to the daily lives of Afghans.